God’s Words Lead the Way

-God’s words say: “God’s intention in exposing people is not to eliminate them, but to make them grow” (“Only by Practicing God’s Words Can There Be Changes in Disposition” in Records of Christ’s Talks).
+God’s words say: “God’s exposing people is not done to eliminate them, but to make them grow” (“Only by Practicing God’s Words Can One Achieve a Change in Disposition” in Records of Christ’s Talks).
 In the past, because I misunderstood God’s intention to expose people, whenever I made any errors in the fulfillment of my duty or encountered any difficulty, or I came up against failure or suffered a reverse, I would dwell in a state of negativity and misunderstanding: passively slackening off in my work, not seeking God’s will, and not reflecting inwardly to know myself.
 This caused me to lose many opportunities to obtain the truth.
 Thanks to the environment God had arranged, as well as the enlightenment and guidance of His words, I later discovered the deviations in my own experience and realized that God does not expose people in order to eliminate us, but to allow our lives to grow.
 Upon understanding God’s will, I no longer was negative or misunderstood God, and I found a path by which to practice and gain access to the truth.

 At the church, the duty I fulfill is to organize documents.
 For some time, due to God’s guidance, I had achieved some results in the fulfilling of my duty.
 After I revised gospel materials for my brothers and sisters to inspect, they had not discovered any problems, yet when it came to the gospel materials they had compiled themselves, not only had I been able to find some issues, but I had also been able to revise and fix these issues for them.
 When my brothers and sisters had not been in a good situation, I had been able to bring my own experience to bear and communicate to them based on God’s words, thus enabling them to come out of their erroneous situation.
 As soon as this occurred to me, I had felt elated.
 I felt as though I had done a pretty good job of fulfilling my duty, and had actually made some progress.
 To my great surprise, however, with the gospel materials I have revised these past couple of days, problems have been popping up repeatedly.
 One day a sister said to me, “The sentences you wrote in your gospel materials always used to be more refined.
 How is it that there are so many mistakes in this document?”
 As one who had always been rather adept at revising sentences, I had a bit of a hard time accepting this.
 I thought to myself, “I have worked very hard on revising this gospel material, so how could there still be any problems with its sentences?”
 Seeing the corrections this sister had made on the document, I felt quite unhappy.
 However, I had not sought God’s will; I had merely given this gospel material another once-over and been done with it.
 The next day, while reviewing another piece of gospel material I had revised, the same sister unexpectedly said that my line of thought in my revision had been unclear and that I had failed to establish its overall argument.
 She even said the person in charge had also seen this material, and shared her view.
 Hearing this, my heart thudded loudly in my ears.
 I thought to myself, “How could this have happened?
 How could I have failed to establish a clear line of thought in my sentences, or failed to convey the meaning of the content overall?
 Now, not only does this sister think my work is not up to scratch, but the person in charge feels the same.
 Doesn’t that show that there is actually a major flaw in the train of thought throughout the entire document?
 Now that I was unable to catch such glaring issues, have I lost the work of the Holy Spirit?
 Is there a problem with my caliber as a person?
 Am I not fit to fulfill this duty? …” The more I thought about it, the weaker I felt; I had completely misunderstood God, and I felt that God was no longer working on me and that He disregarded me.
 At lunchtime, I watched my sisters talking and laughing together, but I could not get myself to cheer up.